Agency Nursing Rates: Does Your Agency Pay Enough?

 How Nursing Agencies Work

-Agencies are private companies who recruit and employ a pool of nurses to distribute to short-staffed hospitals across the city, state or country to fill shift vacancies.
+Agencies are private companies (recruitment firms, or agencies) that recruit and employ a pool of nurses to distribute to short-staffed hospitals across the city, state or country to fill shift vacancies.
 When a hospital is short-staffed, the staffing unit phones a number of their preferred provider agencies, sometimes as many as 12, to supply them with available nurses.
 The agencies then call or text their nurses to confirm availability, and once confirmed, phone the staffing unit back to confirm the booking.
+(Some of the more progressive agencies will use an App).
 The staffing unit then passes the name of this nurse back through the supply chain of managers or staffing meetings to the floor manager, who writes the name in the allocation book.

 If the team leader has worked with a nurse a few times already, allocating a fair patient load isn’t too challenging, and team leaders are more likely to rebook a nurse who performed well on shift.
 If they are not familiar with the nurse, they have to use what information they have to allocate a nurse, which often isn’t much, therefore nurses can end up being allocated patients that they don’t feel comfortable looking after.
 At the end of the day the agency is paid, regardless of which nurse they place, and there have been times that this hasn’t been in the best interest of the nurse or patient needs.

 Agencies have also been known to cancel a nurse at one hospital and re-allocate them to a hospital paying a higher commission.
-One nurse we interviewed reflected on an occasion where they were cancelled from a hospital, and offered a shift at another hospital further away and where she preferred not to go to.
-Later when having a coffee with a colleague from the hospital that cancelled her, she learned that the hospital didn’t in fact cancel her, as they remained short staffed for that shift.
-“I felt like I was a pawn in a chess game, being moved around to suit the agency,” she exclaimed.
-Experiences by agency nurses such as these and many more lead them to question their worth as a professional healthcare service providers, and whether working through an agency is even worthwhile.
+One nurse we interviewed reflected on an occasion where they were cancelled from a hospital and offered a shift at another hospital further away and which she preferred not to go to.
+Later when having a coffee with a colleague from the hospital that cancelled her, she learned that the hospital didn’t, in fact, cancel her, as they remained short-staffed for that shift.
+“I felt like I was a pawn in a chess game, being moved around to suit the agency because I discovered that they would make a higher profit on me by sending me to another hospital,” she exclaimed.
+Experiences by agency nurses such as these and many more lead them to question their worth as professional healthcare service providers, and whether working through an agency is even worthwhile.

 Next, let’s have a look at how nursing agencies charge hospitals.